-07. 4-H promotional poster designed to recruit 4-H members, volunteers, promote any 4-H event or promote any 4-H project.

-- 08. Poster designed to promote 4-H using the national campaign "4-H Grows Here". - 09.
+- 07. 4-H promotional poster designed to recruit 4-H members, volunteers, promote any 4-H event or promote any 4-H project. - 08.
+Poster designed to promote 4-H using the theme, "Building your 4-H Legacy". - 09.
 Poster recognizing or documenting one of the following: Oklahoma 4-H history during one decade or the evolution of a particular 4-H project area over the decades.